dubslaff/FeatCause/README.md

  - _-b_ [pfblame, fblame, cblame, all] determins which blame shall be computed, pfblame for the blame of partial configurations, fblame for the blame of single features, and cblame for the blame of causes
  - _-w_ computes the weights of causes
  - _-i_ enables computation of minimal t-way interaction witnesses
+ - _-inc_ enables the incremental computation of uncertain effect sets (in combination with -m)

  - _-sani_ performs sanity checks during computation